Setting Translation Checks

 When this check is applied to the translation and source strings, the following can happen:

-• If part of your translation string is wrapped with **double asterisks** and such formatting is not found in the source string, then an error message will be returned upon saving the translation.
+• If part of your translation string is wrapped with **double asterisks** and such formatting is not found in the source string, an error message will be returned upon saving the translation.

-Description: Find multiple whitespaces
+6. Find multiple whitespaces

 Regex: \s{2,}

-• If the translation text contains two or more consecutive whitespaces somewhere in the string (beginning, middle, end) an error will be returned
+• An error will be returned if the translation text contains two or more consecutive whitespaces somewhere in the string (beginning, middle, end).

-• If the translation text doesn't contain two or more consecutive whitespaces, then no error will be returned
+• No error will be returned if the translation text doesn't contain two or more consecutive whitespaces.

-Description: Placeholders that start and end with % (no whitespace in between)
+7. Placeholders that start and end with % (no whitespace in between)

 Regex: %(?!%)(?!%)\S+?%